zeebinz/kohana-generator/guide/generator/types.md

 	$generator->name('Foo')->module('bar')-> ... etc.

 This means, though, that the Builder needs to know whether a method is being called on the generator or on the Builder itself.
 Behind the scenes, the `__call()` magic method in `Generator_Type` handles this, by passing any undefined method calls to the Builder if one has been injected.
-So the flow of execution can move transparently between from generators to Builder and back again.
+So the flow of execution can move transparently from generators to Builder and back again.

-The good news is that if you're handling generators directly without using a Builder, you don't need to worry about this at all.
+The good news is that if you're not using a Builder, you don't need to worry about this at all.
 What you *do* need to think about, though, is making sure that none of your custom generator method names match those of the `Generator_Builder` class.
 Otherwise anyone using your generator via the Builder is going to have problems.
 For more about this, see [Using the Builder](builder).

 ## Core Generator Types